Staying Safe from the Dangers of Summer After Memorial Day

 During the summer months, many people head to local lakes and beaches to go swimming, water-skiing, and boating.
 While water-based activities may seem like ideal summer fun, lake-goers face the real danger of some people are operating a boat under the influence of alcohol.

-Under the Georgia Boat Safety Act, BUI also known as (boating under influence ) of drugs, alcohol or other intoxicating substance is a violation of law.
+Pursuant to our very own Georgia Boat Safety Act, BUI also known as (boating under influence ) of drugs, alcohol or other intoxicating substance is a violation of law.
 Despite the law, some people indulge in alcoholic beverages while relaxing on their boats during the warm summer months, and then operating the watercraft.
-In fact, the U.S. Coast Guard’s 2013 Recreational Boating Statistics report attributes 560 fatalities, 2,620 injuries, and close to $39 million dollars in property damage to boating accidents.
+In fact, according to a study by the United States Coast Guard in 2013 there were over 560 deaths and over 2,6oo serious injuries in boating injury cases or incidents.
 One of the primary contributing factors in boating accidents was alcohol consumption, which was responsible for 236 boating accidents, 75 deaths, and 187 injuries.

-Georgia ranked third among states in the number of pool-related drownings involving children under 15 years old between Memorial Day and Labor Day 2014, with 13 swimming pool fatalities, according to the Consumer Product Safety Commission.
+Georgia ranked third among states in the number of pool-related drownings involving children under 15 years old between Memorial Day and Labor Day 2014, with thirteen pool deaths, says the national CPSC, known as the Consumer Product Safety Commission.

-PoolSafely.gov states that between 40 and 70 percent of all children are unable to swim.
-Not knowing how to swim or float dramatically increases the chances of a child becoming a drowning victim.
+PoolSafely.gov states that between 40 and 70 percent of all children are unable to swim, greatly increasing the danger.
 Unrestricted access to pools due to faulty gates, broken fences, or other means of access also contributes to swimming pool drowning accidents, and can lead to a Georgia premises claim or lawsuit for injury or drowning wrongful death.

 Increased Number of Dog Bites and Animal Attacks

 Many people spend more time outside during summer months and the number of dog bites and animal attacks increases.
 Another danger people are likely to face over the summer after Memorial Day is an animal attack or dog bite.